 Must I sell my house when I enter the nursing home?

 What you do with your house is your decision.
-The value of your house is not included when the financial assessor calculates your contribution to your nursing home costs.
+The value of your house is not included when the financial needs assessor calculates your contribution to your nursing home costs.

 What if I rent my house?

 If the government is subsidizing your nursing home room and board costs and you decide to rent your house, even to a family member, you must contribute 75% of the rental income toward your room and board costs at the nursing home.
 You can use the remainder for the upkeep of the house.

 What happens to our OAS and GIS payments if only one spouse enters a nursing home?